Jordando101/java-pong/README.md

 Left Player Movement:

-Up - W key
++Up - W key
-Down - S key
++Down - S key

 Right Player Movement:

-Up - Up arrow key
++Up - Up arrow key
-Down - Down arrow key
++Down - Down arrow key

 Other:

-Hit the spacebar to start the game and to continue play after each score.
++Hit the spacebar to start the game and to continue play after each score.